 If you decided to dump: How to break up with someone you love

-Perhaps you’ve come to the realization and you need to in fact end your relationship with your significant other.
+Perhaps you’ve come to the realization and you need to, in fact and however unfortunate, end your relationship with your significant other.
 But how do you leave someone you love?
-I’m going to be honest; there’s no easy way to do it, but there are some Do’s and Don’ts, so let’s start with what you shouldn’t do when you’re breaking up with someone you love.
+I’m going to be honest; there’s no easy way to do it, but there are some “Do’s” and “Don’ts”, so let’s start with what you shouldn’t do when you’re breaking up with someone you love.

 There are a few things to keep in mind in terms of how not to break up with someone you love.
 Some of these include ignoring them or acting like a jerk in hopes that they’ll leave you, giving mixed signals, threatening to leave in order to blackmail them into doing what you want, and telling other people it’s over before you actually tell your partner.
 Remember that break ups cause enough pain already so there’s no need to be disrespectful to someone you care so much about.

 If there is one, I would say that the best way to break up with someone you love is by being very precise and respectful.
 Avoid being cruel and be sincere.
 Don’t use the tacky “It’s not you, it’s me…” because that just sounds ridiculous to someone who’s getting their heart broken.